The Importance of Reading Aloud

 “If every child were read to daily from infancy,

 it would revolutionize education in this country.”

 — Richard W. Riley.
 U.S. Secretary of Education 1993-2001

 In past generations, the practice of reading aloud was an enjoyable way for adults to expose children to the world of language and to model the skill – and pleasure – of reading.
 In addition, reading aloud represented an opportunity to share ideas, values and traditions and to provide a springboard for discussion of the important issues of life.
 Today, children are bombarded from every side with visual, auditory, and sensory stimuli that pull them further and further away from exposure to language as the medium of vivid, precise and nuanced communication.

 Illiteracy puts people at a debilitating disadvantage in life, with low income, less access to social programs, and ultimate isolation.
-Corporations suffer as well, with fewer capable people in the workforce.
 Read-aloud programs across the country have proven that reading to children from birth establishes foundational literacy skills by:

 - Improving listening comprehension

 - Increasing vocabulary